beaubellamy/Airline-Traffic-Predictions/README.md

 # Airline-Traffic-Predictions

-After applying for a Data Scientist role at Qantas, they requested applicants complete the following task to advance to the next stage of the interview process.
+After applying for a Data Scientist role at Qantas, they requested applicants complete a brief data science task to advance to the next stage of the interview process.

+The task description and process of evaluation were:

 # Excercise